Research

 Genetics of gene expression variation in yeast

-For example, we have devised a novel method to study how genetic differences influence protein – as opposed to mRNA – levels (Albert et al., Nature 2014).
-Because we can study millions of individual yeast cells in a single experiment, this approach has much higher statistical power than is possible in other species.
-We’ve shown that genetic influences on protein expression are highly complex.
+A long-running focus of our work is how genetic differences influence protein as opposed to mRNA levels.
+Using methods that leverage millions of individual yeast cells in a single experiment, we have shown that genetic influences on protein expression are highly complex.
 Dozens of regions in the genome can influence the expression of a single gene.
-Studying these interleaved regulatory relationships will be a major focus of the lab.
+Studying these interleaved regulatory relationships is a major focus of the lab.